Skip to content

 KIs are created automatically by the knowledge subagent, but you can seed important ones manually in ~/.gemini/antigravity/knowledge/.

-After: I describe objectives.
+I used to type code while the AI suggested completions.
+Now I describe objectives.
 The agent researches, plans, and executes.
 I review artifacts and make strategic decisions.
+My time goes to architecture, code review, and decision-making.
+The stuff that actually requires a human brain.

 #End of Transmission